Samson Satele: Professional career

-Miami Dolphins
+Miami Dolphins (first stint)

-Satele was selected in the second round (60th overall) of the 2007 NFL Draft by the Miami Dolphins.
+Satele was selected in the second round (60th overall) of the 2007 NFL draft by the Miami Dolphins.
 This second round pick was acquired from the New England Patriots as part of the deal that sent Wes Welker to New England in 2007.
 As a rookie in 2007, he started all four preseason games and all 16 regular season games at Center.
 He was selected to the all-rookie team by the Dallas Morning News, NFL.com's Gil Brandt and Pro Football Weekly/Pro Football Writers of America, among others.
 During the 2008 season, Satele again started all 16 games at center but also guard late in the season.
 In the 2009 offseason, the Dolphins signed free agent center Jake Grove, prompting speculation Satele could move to right guard.
-Instead, the Dolphins traded him to the Oakland Raiders on March 23, 2009, in exchange for a sixth-round pick in the 2009 NFL Draft and a swap of picks in the fourth round.
+Instead, the Dolphins traded him to the Oakland Raiders on March 23, 2009, in exchange for a sixth-round pick in the 2009 NFL draft and a swap of picks in the fourth round.